 Calfee opens an office in Cincinnati with former Cincinnati Mayor Charlie Luken and former Ohio Senate President Richard Finan.
 On December 27, the Cleveland office moves into the new Calfee building.

 The Cleveland Restoration Society honors the firm's commitment with a Distinguished Restoration and Rehabilitation Award.
-The firm forms Calfee Strategic Solutions to provide public affairs services.

 The Columbus office relocates to the Huntington Center.

-From a one-attorney office to a firm with attorneys in 100+ practice groups and industries/sectors across four cities, Calfee's steadfast mission has been to provide meaningful legal and business counsel in matters that are critical to the success of our clients.
+From a one-attorney office to a firm with attorneys in 100+ practice groups and industries/sectors across six cities, Calfee's steadfast mission has been to provide meaningful legal and business counsel in matters that are critical to the success of our clients.
 These strong roots are what have enabled us to focus and grow with our clients' changing needs.